 - Include a prepaid return label in your package

 10. Cheap Shipping Rates

 Shipping rates are a major cost center in supply chain management.
 To get the cheapest shipping rates, compare the rates from all available couriers.
-Come prepared with your average shipment weight, delivery destination, and delivery speeds to ensure accuracy.
+To ensure accuracy, come prepared with your average shipment weight, delivery destination, and delivery speeds.

 The best way to save on courier rates is to use shipping software like Easyship.
 By doing so, you get instant access to our pre-negotiated discount rates from all couriers like USPS, UPS, FedEx, and DHL.